RaminMammadzada/recipes-with-rails-react/README.md

 # Recipes Project with Ruby on Rails Project and a React Frontend

 In this project, I created a Ruby on Rails application that stores your favorite recipes then displays them with a React frontend.
-User can create, view, and delete recipes using a React interface styled with Bootstrap.
+User can create, view, and delete recipes from its profile.
+It is created with React and user interface is styled with Bootstrap.

 ## Milestones of the project.